danny0838/git-store-meta/README.md

 ancestor folders re-scanned.

-Note that files or directories whose metadata have been changed without any content (or the 'x' permission) change will not be awared in this way, and a `--store` will be required in these cases.
+Note that files or directories whose metadata have been changed without any content (or modes git cares) change will not be awared in this way, and a `--store` will be required in these cases.
 Though, conversely, this prevents unintentional metadata changes from being added, and could be preferrable in some cases.

+### Help

-For a detail of more available options, run:
+For a more available options or a more detail description, run:

     .git/hooks/git-store-meta.pl --help